ngeringkwony/nmd-test/README.md

 - Use a more sophisticated state management, starting from React Context API
 - Switch to a more robust form validation, possibly React Hook Form

+## Possible Issues

+- While running the server on localhost/127.0.0.1, Android devices may have a problem with making GraphQL queries, use the device IP + the port as needed
+- On Mac OS port 5000 on the server might be taken by Airdrop, remap to another port, say 5001 in your dockerfile

 # Getting Started

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).